Jazzsw/TDS-Matrixify-Parser/README.md

 Required headers not found.
 Ensure 'Variant SKU' and 'Variant Price' exist within the Shopify export file

 ### Warning Reason ###
-This warning is thrown when attempting to read a Shopify Export file, if the row titles Variant SKU' and 'Variant Price' are missing or changed.
+This warning is thrown when attempting to read a Shopify Export file if the row titles' Variant SKU' and 'Variant Price' are missing or changed.
 These row headers are part of the Matrixify Spec and are the default when downloading an export file.
-However if these are changed it will cause the program to fail, as it will not know what column to search.
+However, if these are changed, it will cause the program to fail, as it will not know what column to search.

 ## Troubleshooting ##
 * Fix the file format for the Shopify file if possible and try again.